-Fees and Expenses of the Fund: The following table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+Fees and Expenses of the Fund: The following table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may qualify for sales charge discounts on purchases of Class A shares if you and your family invest, or agree to invest in the future, at least \$50,000 in the Fund.
-More information about these and other discounts is available from your financial professional and in How to Purchase Shares on page 24 of the Fund's Prospectus.
+More information about these and other discounts is available from your financial intermediary and in How to Purchase Shares on page 26 of the Fund's Prospectus.